adgpta/NuCLear/README.md

 [fs_all,history_all] = sequentialfs(fun,(tableOrig2(:,2:end)),nuclei,'cv',c2,'options',opts)

 ```

 ### _Training NuCLear classifiers_
 #### Training Module:
 Designed to train any number of major classes and sub classes of cells.
 The training is performed on all major classes for classes defined as "Maj" in the variable "ClassDef".
 For classes defined as "Sub" in "ClassDef", the training is done only on data for all subclasses belonging to the same major class.
 For eg. to train the classifiers for excitatory neurons, the training will be performed on all neuronal subclass data, i.e. excitatory and inhibitory.
 The "ClassDef" variable MUST contain ALL the training data available, with correct denotion of "Sub" or "Maj" with the subclass names containing parts of the major class.
-For eg. excitatory and inhibitory neurons are labelled as "ExciNeuron" and "InhibNeuron" containing "Neuron", which defines they belong to the "Neuron" class. "toTrain" contains all the ids for the classes that needs to be trained.
+For eg. excitatory and inhibitory neurons are labelled as "ExciNeuron" and "InhibNeuron" containing "Neuron", which defines they belong to the "Neuron" class.
+'ClassDef' is defined for default cell types.

 NuCLearTrainingWorkspace.mat contains 1 variable for each cell type with feature extraction data from pyradiomics.
-The classification model may be trained with real dataset (tableOrig) or combined with augmented / Synthetic datasets (refer to python script SynthGen.py) created from the real dataset (tableSynth).
-Training multiple classifiers using datasets provided as tables in NuCLearTrainingWorkspace.
-Combines all data (including synthetically generated data in some case) to create dataset for training.
+The classification model may be trained with real dataset or combined with augmented / Synthetic datasets (refer to python script SynthGen.py) created from the real dataset.
+Multiple classifiers are trained using datasets provided as tables in NuCLearTrainingWorkspace.
 The dataset is divided into training, validation and test sets with a ratio of 70:15:15 respectively.
-This module saves the training models as a structure and the validation accuracies for each model as an excel to the export path.

 #### MATLAB